-The California Primary Care Association (CPCA) launched a CPCA Medi-Cal Health Enrollment Navigators Project (Navigators Project) alongside the Department of Health Care Services (DHCS) that will award $17.75 million to subcontractors for work completed between December 1, 2023 and June 30, 2025.
-The funding is dedicated to community health centers (CHCs) and consortia that will assist with Medi-Cal outreach, enrollment, outreach, renewal, utilization, and troubleshooting eﬀorts across California, which are considered “navigation services.”
+The CPCA Medi-Cal Health Enrollment Navigators Project (Navigators Project) launched alongside the Department of Health Care Services (DHCS) has awarded $17.75 million to subcontractors for work completed between January 1, 2024 and June 30, 2025.
+The funding is dedicated to community health centers (CHCs) and regional clinic associations (consortia) that will assist with Medi-Cal outreach, enrollment, renewal, utilization, and troubleshooting eﬀorts across California.

-Our goal is to identify where allocations of funds for these Medi-Cal eﬀorts are needed and where the funding would best be utilized for activities addressing the eﬀorts described.
-The application is divided into two parts:
+CPCA administers these funds through a Third-Party Administrator contract with DHCS, who is the designated recipient of the state and federal funding.
+CPCA is responsible for the Navigator Project's implementation, including program design, funding allocations, data collection, and reporting requirements.
+CPCA's goal is to identify where allocations of funds for these Medi-Cal eﬀorts are needed and where the funding would best be utilized for activities addressing the eﬀorts described.

 The application is in two parts.
 Application Parts I and II are now closed.
 CPCA reviewed all applications submitted in Part I of the application cycle and identified potential awardees according to the scoring criteria leveraged from DHCS.
 The Association provided preliminary funding notices and allocations to potential awardees so that they could build a narrative, work plan, and budget that aligned with the preliminary funding allocation to complete Part II of the application.
 The review team utilized the information submitted in both Parts I and II of the application to submit final funding recommendations to DHCS.
 DHCS approved subcontracts with community health centers and consortia, including scope and budgets, prior to executing subcontracts.